TheLinuxITGuy/Turtle-Dragonflight/README.md

 #### Please DO NOT try to run ShaguTweaks alongside tDF.

 #### Manual Install
-1. Unpack the Zip file included with this download.
+1. Unpack the zip file included with this download.
 2. Copy the "tDF" folder to your AddOns folder.
 3. Fire up Turtle WoW. :)